WalrusNetwork/markdown-content/other/jobs/en.md

 We rely on our wonderful volunteers and independent contractors to power this community and the work we do.
 As a volunteer or contractor, we can offer you real time, hands-on experience in a variety of domains and skillsets, collaboration with experienced peers, and an enjoyable side-position for you to occupy.

+`Note:` please don't hesitate to apply in your respective language rather than English, if this is more comfortable for you.
+As long as it's not latin or ancient greek, we likely have someone who can translate!
+That being said, we communicate in English within the team, and decent skills in the language are expected.

 ## **What should I include in my application?**

 Good question!
 It depends on the position you're applying for.
 Below are a few questions to pick from to help get you started with your application: